brandon-rhodes/python-patterns/python/sentinel-object/index.rst

  Sentinel Object
 =================

-*A Python variation on a “Creational Pattern” inspired by Modula-2 and Modula-3*
+*A Python variation on the traditional Sentinel Value pattern*

 .. admonition:: Verdict

    The Sentinel Object pattern is a standard Pythonic approach that’s used both in the Standard Library and beyond.
-   The pattern usually uses the built-in ``None`` object, but in situations where ``None`` might be a useful value a unique sentinel ``object()`` can be used instead to indicate missing or unspecified data.
+   The pattern most often uses Python’s built-in ``None`` object, but in situations where ``None`` might be a useful value, a unique sentinel ``object()`` can be used instead to indicate missing or unspecified data.